Viktor Abakumov: Arrest and execution

+In March 1953 Stalin died, Beria regained control of the police, Ryumin was arrested, and the Doctors' plot was declared to have been a fabrication, but Abakumov and his associates remained in prison.
+On 2 April, Beria sent a note to the Praesidium of the Central Committee saying that Abakumov had been questioned about the suspicious death of the actor, Solomon Mikhoels, and had confessed that he was murdered on Stalin's orders.
+On 12 May, Beria sent another note, accusing Abakumov of having fabricated the case against Polina Zhemchuzhina, Jewish wife of the Foreign Minister, Vyacheslav Molotov, who had been arrested as a suspected Zionist in 1948.
+On 26 May, Beria submitted another memorandum, accusing Abakumov of fabricating the case against the former Minister of Aviation, Aleksey Shakhurin and other leaders of the air force, who were released after seven years in prison.

+The case against Abakumov continued after Beria's arrest, with the additional detail that he was now accused of being "an accomplice in the crimes of Beria".
+The most serious charge against him was that he had been involved in fabricating the charges against Nikolai Voznesensky and other victims of the "Leningrad affair".
+During a meeting of Leningrad party members, on 6 May 1954, the USSR Procurator General, Roman Rudenko described Abakumov as "a criminal, falsifying criminal cases, an adventurer, ready to commit any crimes for the sake of his careeristic, enemy goals, a bourgeois degenerate."
-Abakumov and five others were brought to a six day trial in December 1954, accused of falsifying the 'Leningrad Affair'.
-Abakumov and three former deputy heads of the MGB Section for Investigating Specially Important Cases, A.G.
-Leonov, V.I.
-Komarov and M.T.
-Likhachev, were sentenced to death and shot after the trial ended on 19 December.
-Col Likhachev was based successively in Poland, Hungary, and Czechoslovakia in 1945–49 and had played a role in preparing the Rajk and Slansky show trials, though this role was not part of the case against him.

-Two others, Ya.M.
-Broverman and I.A.
-Chernov were sentenced, respectively, to 25 years and 15 years in the GULAG.
-In 1970, it was reported that Broverman was enjoying a relatively privileged position as a trustee in a labour camp.
+Abakumov and five others were brought to a six-day trial in December 1954, accused of falsifying the "Leningrad Affair" and other charges.
+Abakumov and three former deputy heads of the MGB Section for Investigating Specially Important Cases, Aleksandr Leonov, Vladimir Komarov and Mikhail Likhachev, were sentenced to death and shot after the trial ended on 19 December.
+Two others, Yakov M. Broverman and I. A. Chernov were sentenced, respectively, to 25 years and 15 years in the GULAG.
+In 1970, it was reported that Yakov Broverman was enjoying a relatively privileged position as a trustee in a labour camp.
+He was released in 1976.

 Awards

 Abakumov was deprived of all titles and awards on November 14, 1955.

 In literature and film

 Abakumov is portrayed as a cunning courtier, not altogether trusted by Stalin, in Aleksandr Solzhenitsyn's novel, The First Circle.
 In the 1992 film version of the book, he was played by Christopher Plummer and in a Russian language mini-series broadcast in 2006, he was played by Roman Madyanov.
 There is another fictional portrayal of him in the novel Dust and Ashes by Anatoly Rybakov.
 In Solzhenitsyn's famous non-fiction text, The Gulag Archipelago, he accused Abakumov of personally engaging in the beatings and torture of prisoners during interrogations.